mui/material-ui/docs/data/base/components/pagination/pagination.md

 :::info
 💡 The Base UI Pagination component isn't implemented yet but it's planned!

-Help us prioritize it by giving a thumbs up in [this GitHub issue](https://github.com/mui/material-ui/issues/38042).
+Upvote [this GitHub issue](https://github.com/mui/material-ui/issues/38042) if you want it to land faster!
 :::